Till we meet the first time – shaping clarity.

 In some ways, this definition was something of a relief for me and it should be such for you.
 Given the necessity of glaciation, it should eliminate the need for yet another detailed discussion of plate tectonics.
 But that doesn’t mean I can ignore it completely.

-Tectonics and Volcanism
+Tectonics and Volcanism.

 Those of you who read the paleontological-geological supplement on Japan might recall that the island chain is part of the Pacific Ring of Fire.

-(From National Geographic and USGS)
+[Map from National Geographic and USGS.]

 This time you need to focus on the side of the Ring that follows the west coast of the Americas from Chile north to Alaska.
 For the moment, let’s ask the WABAC machine to take us back about 200,000,000 years.
 The North American Plate had finally reached the stage where it was ready to strike out on its own from the supercontinent Pangaea.
 The land that would become the province of British Columbia was then close to today’s border between itself and Alberta.